-Linial et al. \cite{linial2007complexity} showed that the $\gamma_2$ norm on $\ell_\infty^n \otimes \ell_\infty^m$ is upper-bounded by the operator norm multiplied by the square root of the rank.
-In fact, their result is derived from the fact that the Banach-Mazur distance (see e.g. \cite{pisier1999volume}) between a finite-dimensional Banach space and a Hilbert space is no larger than the square root of the dimension.
+In this section, we justify the choice of matrix norms for matrix completion and decentralized sketching in the language of tensor product.
+We first recall the known results on matrix completion via $\ell_\infty^n \otimes \ell_\infty^m$ in the literature. \citet{linial2007complexity} showed that the $\gamma_2$ norm on $\ell_\infty^n \otimes \ell_\infty^m$ is upper-bounded by the operator norm multiplied by the square root of the rank.
+In fact, their result is derived from the fact that the Banach-Mazur distance (see e.g. \citep{pisier1999volume}) between a finite-dimensional Banach space and a Hilbert space is no larger than the square root of the dimension.
 Therefore their result \cite[Lemma~4.2]{linial2007complexity} applies to any pair of Banach spaces.
 We paraphrase it as the following lemma.

 \begin{lemma}[{A paraphrased version of \cite[Lemma~4.2]{linial2007complexity}}] Suppose that $T \in X \otimes Y$ with Banach spaces $X,Y$ satisfies $\mathrm{rank}(T) \leq r$.
 Then